MelanX/SkyblockBuilder/docs/1.19.x/config/utility.md

 A list of dimensions where you can't use teleportation commands.
 If you set `allow_list` to true, these commands are allowed in these dimensions only.

 This is a resource list.
-Read more about it [here](https://moddingx.org/libx/org/moddingx/libx/util/data/ResourceList.html#use_resource_lists_in_configs).
+Read more about it [here 🔗](https://moddingx.org/libx/org/moddingx/libx/util/data/ResourceList.html#use_resource_lists_in_configs).